joaovictorlopezpereira/JVLISP/README.md

 ## See Also

-My other works around ``Scheme``'s metacircular evaluator can be found at [Metacircular-Evaluator](https://github.com/joaovictorlopezpereira/Metacircular-Evaluator).
+One of my projects around ``Scheme``'s metacircular evaluator can be found at [Metacircular-Evaluator](https://github.com/joaovictorlopezpereira/Metacircular-Evaluator).